 University Recreation & Wellbeing oversees club sports, fitness classes, intramural sports, and programs like lap swimming, weightlifting, and basketball on campus.
 It also offers personal training.
 Several athletic facilities are open to students on campus, and are accessible to individuals with disabilities.
 You need to show your UW student ID to enter.

-- A new facility, the Nicholas Recreation Center (“the Nick”) is expected to open in 2020 on the southeast side of campus.
+- The Nicholas Recreation Center (“the Nick”) is located on the southeast side of campus.

 - The Shell, near Camp Randall, is the furthest from campus dormitories and tends to attract faculty and grad students.
 It offers indoor ice skating for a small fee.